LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Details of Berry-Tree Inference Framework

 \subsection{Preliminary Performance Evaluation}

-In a preliminary performance evaluation, we utilize \textbf{16 A100 GPUs} to run the LLaMA3.1-8B-instruct model for large-scale inference tasks, while \textbf{4 A100 GPUs} are used to run the Gemma2-2B-it model as PPRM servers.
-The test dataset consists of \textbf{1319 GSM8K test samples}.
+In a preliminary performance evaluation, we utilize 16 A100 GPUs to run the LLaMA3.1-8B-instruct model for large-scale inference tasks, while 4 A100 GPUs are used to run the Gemma2-2B-it model as PPRM servers.
+The test dataset consists of 1319 GSM8K test samples.

-We conduct \textbf{16 MCTS rollouts} to parallelize the inference tasks via \texttt{Berry-Tree}.
-The results indicate that the total inference time is \textbf{1 hour and 25 minutes}, with an average inference time of approximately \textbf{3.87 seconds per sample}.
-These results demonstrate strong parallel inference capabilities of \texttt{Berry-Tree} under the given hardware configuration.
+We conduct 16 rollouts to parallelize the inference tasks of \texttt{LLaMA-Berry} via \texttt{Berry-Tree}.
+The results indicate that the total inference time is 1 hour and 25 minutes, with an average inference time of approximately 3.87 seconds per sample.
+These results demonstrate a strong parallel inference capabilities of \texttt{Berry-Tree} under the given hardware configuration.

-This preliminary performance evaluation highlights the efficiency of \texttt{Berry-Tree}, particularly in handling complex reasoning tasks.
-Although these results are based on initial experiments, future evaluations with varying hardware configurations and more complex task scenarios could provide deeper insights into the system's performance.